Joel-Valentine/freemyextraterrestrialhomies.com/README.md

 There is a lot to be said about the potential automation of web development.
 I am excited to see what can be achieved.
 And discover what the limitations are.

+## Caveats
+It is very likely that openais chatbot does not follow best standards or even good practices.
+This is not a concern for this project.